elmaddinkarimov/Python/README.md

   ```

 * In addition, your final script should both print the analysis to the terminal and export a text file with the results.

+## Hints and Considerations

+* Consider what we've learned so far.
+To date, we've learned how to import modules like `csv`; to read and write files in various
+formats; to store contents in variables, lists, and dictionaries; to iterate through basic data structures; and to debug along the way.
+ Using what we've learned, try to break down you tasks into discrete mini-objectives.
+This will be a _much_ better course of action than
+ attempting to Google Search for a miracle.

+* As you will discover, for some of these challenges, the datasets are quite large.
+This was done purposefully, as it showcases one
+ of the limits of Excel-based analysis.
+While our first instinct, as data analysts, is often to head straight into Excel, creating
+ scripts in Python can provide us with more robust options for handling "big data".

+* Your scripts should work for each dataset provided.
+Run your script for each dataset separately to make sure that the code works
+ for different data.

+* Feel encouraged to work in groups, but don't shortchange yourself by copying someone else's work.
+You get what you put in, and
+ the art of programming is extremely unforgiving to moochers.
+Dig your heels in, burn the night oil, and learn this while you can!
+ These are skills that will pay dividends in your future career.

+* Start early, and reach out for help often!
+Challenge yourself to identify _specific_ questions for your instructors and TAs.
+ Don't resign yourself to simply saying, "I'm totally lost."
+Come prepared to show your effort and thought patterns, we'll be
+ happy to help along the way.

+* Always commit your work and back it up with GitHub pushes.
+You don't want to lose hours of your work because you didn't push
+it to GitHub every half hour or so.

+  * **Commit often**.

+## Copyright

+Trilogy Education Services © 2018.
+All Rights Reserved.